Maxsar-S/Rest-Api/README.md

-Сайт реализованный на Django Rest Framework и JavaScript React.
+Website implemented on Django Rest Framework and JavaScript React.

-Для тестирования использовались Swagger и GraphQl
+Swagger and GraphQl were used for testing